This program is a named option in the Curriculum and Instruction M.S.

 Recommended but not required for the master's degree.

-Students will also complete a portfolio including artifacts demonstrating proficiency on each of the School of Education’s Teaching Standards.
+Students will also complete a Performance Assessment Portfolio including artifacts demonstrating proficiency on each of the School of Education’s Teaching Standards.

 Graduate School Policies